Ice Cube: Personal life

 In 1990, a musical associate in the rap group Public Enemy introduced Cube to the Nation of Islam (NOI).
-He converted to Islam, though he denied membership in the NOI, whose ideology against white people and especially Jews led to its categorization as a hate group by the Southern Poverty Law Center.
-However, he readily adopted the group's ideology of black nationalism, a concept familiar to the hip hop community.
+He converted to Islam, though he denied membership in the NOI.
+However, he readily adopted the group's ideology of black nationalism, a concept familiar to the hip-hop community.
 He nevertheless has claimed to listen to his own conscience as a "natural Muslim", claiming to do so because "it's just [him] and God".
 In 2012, he expressed support for same-sex marriage.
 In 2017, he said that he thinks "religion is stupid" in part and explained, "I'm gonna live a long life, and I might change religions three or four times before I die.
 I'm on the Islam tip—but I'm on the Christian tip, too.
 I'm on the Buddhist tip as well.
 Everyone has something to offer to the world."

 Ice Cube has been married to Kimberly Woodruff since April 26, 1992.
 They have four children together; their oldest son O'Shea Jackson Jr. (born 1991) portrayed him in the film Straight Outta Compton.
 When asked about the balance between his music and parenting in 2005, Cube discussed teaching his children to question the value of violence depicted in all media, not just song lyrics.
 Through his son O'Shea Jackson Jr., Ice Cube became a grandfather in August 2017.

 In 2017, he launched Big3, a 3-on-3 basketball league starring former NBA players.
 Ice Cube is a notable fan of the Las Vegas Raiders, originally supporting the team during their tenure in Los Angeles from 1982 to 1994.
-NWA's use of Raiders' memorabilia in conjunction with the team's historically intimidating presence, helped to further popularized an image for the team in hip-hop culture for years to come.
+N.W.A's use of Raiders' memorabilia in conjunction with the team's historically intimidating presence, helped to further popularize an image for the team in hip-hop culture for years to come.
 Ice Cube is also a fan of the Los Angeles Dodgers of MLB, performing a pregame show before game 2 of the 2024 World Series and later at the team's World Series win celebration at Dodger Stadium, and has equally been a devout fan of the Los Angeles Lakers.